quantumcycle/go-import-checks/README.md

 You need to provide the linter with a config in yaml to define the rules you want to inforce.

+### Rules syntax

+The rule's syntax is a subset of glob since it's a custom implementation just for package names.
+It supports:
+- '*' to match a single path element
+- '**' to match multiple path elements
+- '!xxx' to match anything different from 'xxx'

 ### Allow rules

 Here is an example of some rules: